Stocks slip on Wall Street after last week's rally

-NEW YORK (AP) — Stocks slipped in early trading on Wall Street Monday, after a big jump last week on hopes for more interest rate cuts from the Federal Reserve.
+Stocks on Wall Street closed broadly lower Monday, giving back some of the big gains the market notched last week on hopes for interest rate cuts from the Federal Reserve.

-The S&P 500 fell 0.2% and was just below its all-time high.
-The Dow Jones Industrial Average fell 192 points, or 0.4% as of 10:25 a.m.
-Eastern time, pulling back from the record it set on Friday.
-The Nasdaq composite was mostly unchanged.
+The S&P 500 fell 0.4% and remains near its all-time high.
+The Dow Jones Industrial Average closed 0.8% lower after setting a record high on Friday.
+The Nasdaq composite closed 0.2% lower.

-Keurig Dr Pepper sank 7.5% after saying it will buy Peet’s Coffee owner JDE Peet’s in a deal worth about $18 billion.
+The selling was widespread, with health care stocks among the biggest drags on the market.
+Pfizer fell 2.9% and Eli Lilly and Co. slid 2.3%.

+Gains for several big technology stocks helped temper the market’s losses.
+Alphabet, Google’s parent company, rose 1.2%.
+Technology heavyweight Nvidia rose 1%.

 Treasury yields rose in the bond market following their big drop on Friday amid expectations that the Fed will cut its benchmark interest rate in September.